AP2 adaptor complex: Activation

 The presence of clathrins have been found to induce binding to cargo, and similarly, presence of cargo appears to induce clathrin binding.
 This is thought to occur by a secondary stabilization of the complex structure, which would allow partial activation, or access, to the respective pits.
-Phosphatidylinositol-(4,5)-bisphosphate (PIP2) serves as a signal sequence that binds and is recognized by AP2.
-PIP2 can be found within liposomes containing cargo, which interact with AP2 to then bind clathrin and execute its function.
-In the closed form, the PIP2 binding site is exposed, allowing for the conformational regulation to occur.
-Because of this, a certain order of slight conformational changes bring about the fully open conformation, beginning with PIP2 binding, then cargo sequence binding, and finally clathrin binding.
+Phosphatidylinositol (4,5)-bisphosphate (PIP_{2}) serves as a signal sequence that binds and is recognized by AP2.
+PIP_{2} can be found within liposomes containing cargo, which interact with AP2 to then bind clathrin and execute its function.
+In the closed form, the PIP_{2} binding site is exposed, allowing for the conformational regulation to occur.
+Because of this, a certain order of slight conformational changes bring about the fully open conformation, beginning with PIP_{2} binding, then cargo sequence binding, and finally clathrin binding.
 A family of proteins called muniscins are thought to be the primary allosteric activators of the AP2 adaptor complex, due to their prevalence in AP2 associated pits and their inhibition resulting in the decrease in AP2 mediated endocytosis.
 Additionally, the complex has been found to be regulated and activated by phosphorylation of its (mu) subunit.